markprodehl/chalk-board/README.md

 # Chalk Board

-Chalk Board is a Realtime Todo application built with React, Firestore and Firebase Authentication.
+Chalk Board is a real-time task manager built with React, Firestore, and Firebase Authentication.

 ## Features

-- Realtime updates of todos using Firestore Realtime Database.
+- Real-time updates of todos using Firestore Realtime Database.
 - Todo items are draggable for easy sorting.
 - User authentication using Firebase authentication.
   - Email and Password Authentication.
   - Google Authentication.
 - SignUp and Login functionality for users.
-- Persistent storage of user todos, todos are not lost even after refreshing.
+- Persistent storage of user tasks.
 - Each todo item can be marked as completed, edited, or deleted.
 - Service worker registration for PWA features.